 2. Selection events: what to expect

-During your interview, you will have the opportunity to meet and ask questions of members of academic staff and existing students.
+During your interview, you will have the opportunity to meet and ask questions to academic staff and existing students.
 Interviews vary in type depending on the course you have applied for.
 It may be a group activity or a panel interview.

 3. Your offer: what happens next

-All applicants who are successful at interview receive an offer.
+All applicants who are successful at the interview receive an offer.
 If you qualify for Access to Leeds, we’ll make you a standard offer plus an alternative Access to Leeds offer with reduced grades.
 Please refer to the Access to Leeds website for full details.

-We’re proud of the practice placements we offer, and so we’d like you to be ready to take part in them on time.
+We’re proud of the practice placements we offer, so we’d like you to be ready to take part in them on time.
 To find out why, please visit our Practice Placements website.